 For calculating annual treatment areas for Aquatic Weed and Algae Control, Animal Pest Control, and Aquatic Agricultural Activities for comparing with any threshold value, calculations should include either the linear extent of or the surface area of waters for applications made to waters of the State or at water's edge adjacent to waters of the State.
 For calculating the annual treatment area, count each treatment area only once, regardless of the number of pesticide application activities performed on that area in a given year.
 Also, for linear features (e.g., a canal or ditch) use the length of the linear feature whether treating in or adjacent to the feature, regardless of the number of applications made to that feature during the calendar year.
-For example, whether treating the bank on one side of a ten mile long ditch, banks on both sides of the ditch, and/or water in that ditch, the total treatment area is treated more than once in a calendar year, the total area treated is still 10 miles for purposes of comparing with any threshold value.
+For example, whether treating the bank on one side of a ten mile long ditch, banks on both sides of the ditch, and/or water in that ditch, the total treatment area is ten miles for purposes of determining if an RFA is required to be submitted.
+Additionally, if the same 10 miles area is treated more than once in a calendar year, the total area treated is still 10 miles for purposes of comparing with any threshold value.
 The treatment area for these three use patterns is not additive over the calendar year.